ou-ais/point_cloud_process_beginner/README.md

 ```
 $ python Plane_detection.py 1.0 0.01
 ```
-You may the result of plane detection like this:
+You may get the result of plane detection like this:
 ![plane](./plane.png "plane")
 The green part represents the plane component in the scene point cloud.
 (In real world, it is the wall) See the detail of parameters in the code and try to adjust them to observe change of the result.